dandange8005/Ultra-Essentials/README.md

     docs/
         index.md  # The documentation homepage.
         ...       # Other markdown pages, images and other files. -->

+## Why NOT Xerte

+Though Xerte is a great tool for creating online resources, it is not ideal for creating collaborative documentations.
+It also creates a lot of barriers when it comes to ownership, version control, and collaboration.

+Here are some of the challenges we have identified:

+- Xerte doesn't support version control
+- Xerte doesn't support collaboration in a way that is easy to work out who is working on what
+- Xerte doesn't support search
+- Xerte doesn't support localisation nativly
+- Xerte Bootstrap template doesn't support multi-level navigation
+- Xerte doesn't support Markdown syntax

 ## Why Git and Github?